x-limitless-x/blakedrumm.com/_posts/2022-01-24-acs-tips-and-tricks.markdown

 Trace log files are located in the `%SystemRoot%\Temp` directory.
 For the Collector, the log files are written to `%SystemRoot%\Temp\AdtServer.log` and `%SystemRoot%\Temp\AdtSrvDll.log`.
 When a log file fills to capacity, the system overwrites the oldest entries with the most recent entries.
 Log files have a default size of 1 MB and begin to overwrite the oldest entries once they are full.

-1. To enable logging, via RegEdit navigate to the following location: \
+1. To enable logging, open RegEdit navigate to the following location: \
 `HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\AdtAgent\Parameters`
 2. Create the TraceFlags __DWORD (32-bit) Value__ and set it to __Hexadecimal__ `80003` unless otherwise advised.
 Trace logging begins immediately; no restart of the Collector is needed.
 Additionally, Change permission must be granted to `%SystemRoot%\Temp` for the __NetworkService__ account.
 For example, to log errors, warnings, and information messages to a file change the traceflags registry value to `0x00080003`.
 This is a combination of `0x00080000` _[file]_ and `0x00000003` _[errors +warnings+informational]_.
 3. To disable logging, delete the __TraceFlags__ value or set it to `0`.